numical/dynavers/README.md

 ## Caveats
 1. This works by monkey-patching `node`'s `Module` load mechanism.
 You may not like this.
-2. Note the version number!
-Currently very much *alpha* code - no tests yet either!
-3. The `load` mechanism has not been tried with all exotic form of package name that `require` will accept.
+2. The `load` mechanism has not been tried with all the exotic forms of package identifier that `require` will accept.
 Please [let me know](https://github.com/numical/dynavers/issues) if any this fails.

 ## Alternatives